Jesse Winker Player Props: Brewers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.19 team ERA ranks first among all league pitching staffs.
+- The Astros' 3.23 team ERA ranks first across all MLB pitching staffs.

-- Astros pitchers combine to surrender 47 home runs (one per game), the seventh-fewest in baseball.
+- Astros pitchers combine to give up 49 home runs (one per game), the eighth-fewest in the league.

-- France makes the start for the Astros, his fourth of the season.
-He is 1-0 with a 4.11 ERA and 10 strikeouts in 15 1/3 innings pitched.
+- Bielak (1-1 with a 2.89 ERA and 19 strikeouts in 18 2/3 innings pitched) makes the start for the Astros, his fourth of the season.

-- In his last time out on Thursday, the right-hander threw 3 2/3 innings against the Chicago Cubs, giving up six earned runs while surrendering nine hits.
+- The right-hander's most recent time out was on Saturday against the Oakland Athletics, when he threw five innings, surrendering one earned run while giving up five hits.

-- In three games this season, the 28-year-old has amassed a 4.11 ERA and 5.9 strikeouts per nine innings, while allowing a batting average of .250 to opposing hitters.
+- The 27-year-old has an ERA of 2.89, with 9.2 strikeouts per nine innings, in four games this season.
+Opponents have a .329 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.